BBYO's History Timeline: 1923-2011

 1924: The Aleph Zadik Aleph was officially declared an International Order by Sam Beber.
 First Supreme Court Advisory Council is created.
 First International Convention is held.

-1926: First national headquarters opens in Omaha, Nebraska.
-AZA becomes a truly International Organization with the founding of the first Canadian Chapter in Calgary, Alberta.
+1926: First national headquarters opened in Omaha, Nebraska.
+AZA became a truly International Organization with the founding of the first Canadian Chapter in Calgary, Alberta.

 1927: The first permanent chapter of BBG was organized in San Francisco.
 First district AZA tournaments are held.
-These feature competition in oratory, debate and basketball.
+These featured competition in oratory, debate and basketball.

 1928: AZA “Five-Fold-and-Full” Programming was created by Dr. Boris D. Bogen.
 Most chapter BBG activities were modeled after this program with an emphasis on social, community service, educational, religious and recreational programs.

 1931: Temporary chapters inaugurated.
 Mother’s Day becomes AZA Parents’ Day.
 AZA’s work with the Boy Scouts of America is initiated.

 1932: First International Convention in Canada is held.
 Scholarship Loan Fund is founded.

 1933: Tenth Anniversary of the Aleph Zadik Aleph.
 100 AZA chapters within North America.

 1935: A free, circulating library created.
 The minimum age requirement of an Aleph lowered to 15.
 Anita Perlman becomes Chairwoman of District 6.

 1936: Karmen Chapter formed in Bulgaria, the first chapter to exist outside of North America.